thomasgtaylor/how.wtf/content/post/2023-02-13-adding-a-new-iam-user-using-the-aws-cli.md

 ---
-title: Adding a new IAM User using the AWS CLI
-date: 2023-02-13T00:20:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-02-13 00:20:00-04:00
 description: How to create a new IAM user with the AWS CLI
-categories:
-- Cloud
 tags:
+- aws
-- AWS
+- aws-cli
-- AWS CLI
+title: Adding a new IAM User using the AWS CLI
 ---

 How to create a new IAM user with the AWS CLI?